 Georgia’s children need to know what to do if they are being sexually abused.

-“They go through years enduring something they should not have to endure,” said Cantrell, who acknowledged that teachers may need training to address this sensitive topic in an age-appropriate way.
-“There’re probably a lot of teachers out there who are going to say, ‘Whoa, I need help with this,’” he said.
+“They go through years enduring something they should not have to endure,” said Cantrell, who acknowledged that teachers may need training to address this sensitive topic.
+“There’re probably a lot of teachers out there who are going to say, ‘Whoa, I need help with this,’ ” he said.
 But 31 states states already mandate such education for students.

-In an interview, Cantrell said he was motivated by several factors.
+In an interview, Cantrell said he was motivated to introduce the bill by several factors.
 He knows a fellow lawmaker whose grandchild was abused.
-And he was moved by the trial of serial child molester Larry Nassar, the former USA Gymnastics national team doctor, especially by testimony that the parents of one girl didn’t believe her when she told them what he’d done to her.
+He was moved by the trial of serial child molester Larry Nassar, the former USA Gymnastics national team doctor, especially by testimony that the parents of one girl didn’t believe her when she told them what Nassar had done to her.
+And he was pushed by a woman who was sexually abused as a child and has been emailing him ever since he was elected more than three years ago.